You don’t have to spend a fortune to enjoy a day on the water. This guide will help you find a budget-friendly kayak for your next outdoor adventure.

 - Comes with a paddle and pump

-This inflatable kayak comes with everything you need to get started kayaking.
 This model includes a high-pressure hand pump, a paddle that breaks down for storage, and a backpack to carry your boat.
-This kayak is an all in one model that sets up in five minutes.
+This kayak is an all-in-one model that sets up in five minutes.

 Comes with a backpack carrier